spie-dev/internproject/README.md

 1. Will this work with more/less data than is provided?
 2. Does it do enough try/catches to prevent the website from blowing up if something goes weird?
 3. Do you need to add comments or refactor code so it's clear for future devs to maintain?

-# How to get this project
-Pull down a zip of this by clicking the "Clone or download" link on the upper right of this repo, and select "Download Zip".
-Unzip into your "My Documents" folder, and open the WebApplication.sln with visual studio.
-Use ctrl+shift+b to build the project, then click the "IIS Express" at the top to run the website.

 # Bug fixes
 * On the home page, the search profiles text box doesn't line up with the magnifying glass.
 Change it so the bottom of the text box lines up with the magnifying glass image